MicrosoftDocs/quantum-docs/articles/optimization-workspace.md

 ## Workspace.get_targets

-Lists instances of all targets available on the Workspace, with optional filter by provider ID or target name.
+Lists instances of all targets available on the Workspace and can be filtered by provider ID or target name.
 This method returns a list or a single instance.
 This includes all of the QIO Solvers, since Solver is a subclass of Target.
 Each target can be used to submit a job as an alternative to creating a Solver instance directly as described in [Job management](xref:microsoft.quantum.optimization.job-management). `Workspace.get_targets` takes optional keyword parameters.
 If no keyword parameters are passed, it automatically defaults to using the parameter-free target.
 Note that there is an exception for the Population Annealing and Substochastic Monte Carlo solvers, as they requrie a `timeout` parameter to resolve to the parameter-free version.
 The QMC solver does not have a parameter-free option.

-The below example shows how to get all targets associated with your workspace:
+The following example shows how to get all targets associated with your workspace:

 ```py
 from azure.quantum import Workspace